James Counsell QC

 Represented claimant in claim for damages arising out of alleged sexual abuse by school porter whilst working for girls boarding school in 1980.
 Besides issues of vicarious liability, limitation and causation, consent was also at issue and the claim alleged negligence for failing to vet an prospective employee to discover serious of criminal convictions.
 Tried by Griffiths J in February 2020.

 Landmark first successful claim against Jehovah’s Witnesses organisation for historic sexual abuse committed by one of its ministerial servants and for vicarious liability of elders in failing to safeguard member of congregation.
+Judgment here.

 Various Claimants v Chelsea Football Club

 Claims of historical physical, racial and sexual abuse committed by two former coaches of Chelsea Football Club against young black schoolboy and apprentice players.
+To be tried in March 2020.
+Recent hearing interlocutory hearing before Stacey J successful in requiring the club to re-plead its case and provide further information as to what its case is.

 Betteridge & Others v Leicestershire CC